Masterjx9/Fleact/README.md

 ## 🌐 WebSocket-Powered Reactivity
 - Effortlessly update your frontend components in real-time.

+## 🐍 Python-In-Html
+- Write Python code directly in your HTML templates.

 ## 🔐 State Management
 - Manage and update component states with ease.